inesmartinsgit/inesmartinsgit.github.io/about.md

 permalink: /about/
 ---

-Hello! 👋
+Hello! 👋  <br>
-I’m Ines and I specialize in Microsoft Fabric and Power BI.
+I’m Ines and I specialize in Microsoft Fabric and Power BI.  <br>
-I created this blog to share practical insights, learnings, and tips from my experience to solve real-world data challenges.
+I created this blog to share practical insights, learnings, and tips from my experience to solve real-world data challenges. <br>
 Everything you’ll find here reflects my personal views and is not affiliated with Microsoft.